wally-labs/wally-beta/README.md

   - [x] procedure to update chats's updatedAt (arrange chats by updatedAt, not createdAt)
   - [ ] convert all restricted value fields to enums
   - [ ] update config.ts/index.ts and src/api/auth (not for demo, read up!)
-  - [ ] convert to personal providers for auth
+  - [ ] convert to personal providers for auth, before launch
+  - [ ] procedure to add allMessages array to db, use current message route for correct message only
+  - [ ] procedure to send imageUrl from frontend to db upon fileUpload completion
+  - [ ] procedure to delete imageUrl from db, if frontend user deletes
+  - [ ] rate limits to each user on number of api calls (per month/day..)

 - [x] profile